-Destruction of School Property
+Destruction of School Property/Vandalism

 In keeping with the philosophy of Cardinal Mooney High School, students are expected to respect both school property and the property of others.
-Failure to do so by vandalism, destruction, or the theft of school property could result in suspension or expulsion.
+Failure to do so by vandalism, destruction, or the theft of school property could result in at minimum administrative detention(s), and could result in suspension or expulsion.
 In addition, the repair/replacement of such damage must be reimbursed by the student(s) responsible.